 These funds are designed to accept tax-deductible donations, which will then be granted to local nonprofits (not individuals) that support immediate needs and long-term recovery efforts of citizens, businesses and communities.

-The response efforts below are current as of Friday, March 21 for those who may be interested in supporting.
+The response efforts below are current as of Thursday, April 3, for those who may be interested in supporting.
 We will continue updating this list as we learn more.

-- West Plains Disaster Relief and Recovery Fund will support impacted areas in Howell and neighboring counties where homes were lost, more than 390 electricity poles were damaged and several transmission towers were taken down.
+- West Plains Disaster Relief and Recovery Fund will support impacted areas in Howell County and neighboring counties where homes were lost, more than 390 electricity poles were damaged and several transmission towers were taken down.
 This includes the Camp Arrowhead area.
 This fund is held by the Community Foundation of West Plains Inc.

-- Ozark County Disaster Relief Fund will support the area in and around Bakersfield, which severely impacted with at least three people confirmed dead.
+- Ozark County Disaster Relief Fund will support the area in and around Bakersfield, which was severely impacted with at least three people confirmed dead.
 This fund is held by the Ozark County Community Foundation.

-- Perry County Family Relief Fund is accepting donations to distribute to the East Missouri Action Agency (EMAA) to address the needs of Perry County residents affected by the tornado, which severely damaged a Perryville school and many other homes and properties.
-The Perry County Community Foundation is also partnering with Society of St. Vincent De Paul to connect residents in need of clothing or household items.
+- Perry County Family Relief Fund is accepting donations to distribute to the East Missouri Action Agency to address the needs of Perry County residents affected by the tornado, which severely damaged a Perryville school and many other homes and properties.
+To maximize gifts to the fund, the Perryville Development Corporation will match any donations dollar for dollar up to $25,000.

 - Dent County Disaster & Recovery Fund will support area impacted by a 750-acre wildfire that destroyed homes and other property.
 This fund is held by the Dent County Community Foundation.